 Where Can You Download QGIS Software?

-You can download this software from qgis.org, the central hub of QGIS.
+Built on the shoulders of the open source GIS community, you can download this software from qgis.org, the central hub of QGIS.
 It’s available for all major operating systems – Windows 32 and 64 bit and also Mac.

 When you start QGIS, you will see a large window called the map canvas.
 The map canvas will contain all of your map features.